paritytech/parity-processbot/README.md

 ([delivered from vanity-service](https://gitlab.parity.io/parity/websites/vanity-service/-/blob/ddc0af0ec8520a99a35b9e33de57d28d37678686/service.js#L77))
 which will allow processbot to detect and disregard them.

+# Development

+The bot requires some environment variables listed in [./src/config.rs][config.rs].
+They can, optionally, be set through an `.env` file to be placed.

+During **development**, it's handy to use a [smee.io](https://smee.io/) proxy, through the `WEBHOOK_PROXY_URL` variable, for receiving Github Webhook Events in your local instance of processbot.

 # Deployment

 The bot is automatically deployed by pushing a tag with one of the following formats